harshvs4/harshvs4/README.md

 ### Hello, folks!<img src="https://github.com/harshvs4/harshvs4/blob/main/images/wave.gif" width="30px">

-I am a final-year CSE(specialization in Data Science) undergraduate student at VIT Vellore with an interest in data science.
-I'm passionate about learning something new every day, solving problems, and fixing errors.
+I am currently a master's student at the National University of Singapore (NUS), specializing in Business Analytics.
+My academic journey began with a bachelor's degree in Computer Science, focusing on Data Science at VIT Vellore.
+Over the years, I have developed a strong passion for data science and technology, always eager to learn something new every day, solve complex problems, and fix errors.

+In my professional experience, I have worked as a Data Engineer at Eli Lilly, where I served as the technical SME and lead developer on a crucial project, collaborating with an international team.
+Additionally, I gained valuable insights into MLOps during my internship at Nokia Networks.
+These roles have allowed me to harness my skills in data engineering, machine learning, and operations, preparing me for future challenges in the tech industry.
 You can find me on [![LinkedIn][1.2]][1].

 <!-- Icons -->